mc-sdn/MOCS/README.md

 - `Bugs`<br/>
 - `Dataplane topologies`<br/>
-The network setups used to evaluate MOCS for the MAC learning and stateless firewall applications are depicted in topo1.pdf.
-For the stateful firewall in topo2.pdf.
+The network setups used to evaluate MOCS for the MAC learning and stateless firewall applications are depicted in `ML-StatelessFW.pdf`.
+For the stateful firewall in `StatefulFW.pdf`.

 In every leaf-subdirectory there is a query file (por.q) which contains the property.